lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 * experiment with just speaking training data transferring to rap and singing.
 * trying non-human voices.
 I'm keen to hear how my dog sounds singing the classics.

-## The implications of this for the music industry
+## The implications for the music industry

 I want to finish the article by giving my two cents on the implications for the music industry as an uninformed layperson.